tarwn/lessthandot-hugo/blogs/content/posts/2013-05-07-sql-server-baseline-collection.md

 **SSIS Automation**

-After you’ve created all the tables found to be of value, the SSIS package can be created to automate loading the data based on a schedule.
+After you've created all the tables found to be of value, the SSIS package can be created to automate loading the data based on a schedule.
 In a stripped down form, the SSIS package can be executed with nothing more than the use of a series of Data Flow Tasks (DFT) and a Foreach Loop Container.
 The Data Flow Tasks will be a direct source to destination loading scenario except for the initial task of loading a table with the information for the instances.
 Loading the information about the instances is a task that requires a lookup to decide if something has changed.
 If nothing has changed, there is no need to insert duplicate rows, which will only make reporting off the information more difficult in the future.
 This lookup task would lead off the entire process.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/base_2.png?mtime=1367922905"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/base_2.png?mtime=1367922905" width="269" height="88" /></a>